rolandholik/BT-sphinx-docs/source/TSEM/tsem_hooks.rst

 This section describes hooks that populate :term:`TSEM` security event structures with data.
-Most of the hooks in :term:`TSEM` do basically just that, therefore most of the hooks I chose for this demonstration actually do a bit more setting up.
+Most of the hooks in :term:`TSEM` do basically just that, therefore most of the hooks chosen for this demonstration actually do a bit more set up.

 bprm_check_security
 ~~~~~~~~~~~~~~~~~~~